githubcyclist/battle-kingdoms-untoldlegends/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-5. Make sure you create or join a group which is in a folder that is being synced to other computers.
+N.B.: Make sure you create or join a group which is in a folder that is being synced to other computers.

 ## How to develop the game